Open Tuesday – Saturday, 10a – 5p

 “When we were little kids and lived in those old log houses the wind howled right through those cracks!
 It blew so hard that our folks would have to keep an eye out to bring us back across the room where we’d been playing!” –Clark Moulton, Legacy of the Tetons

 Despite the misfortune of the prospectors, the valley began to be settled by permanent residents around 1884.
-The first two Anglo-Americans to take up fulltime residence in the valley were John Carnes and John Holland.
+The first two Anglo-Americans to take up full-time residence in the valley were John Carnes and John Holland.
 They filed for adjacent homesteads on the south end of today’s National Elk Refuge.
 Over the next decade, the homesteader population rose from 23 to 639 by 1900.
 By 1920, these numbers would more than double to 1,381 residents.
 These numbers only account for those living legally on the land, and those who participated in the government census.
 Homesteading was possible in the west through a series of Homestead Acts designed to encourage settlement through free land acquisition.
 The U.S. Government would grant 160-acre plots to those who qualified for the application process and paid a small fee of $10-15.
 A homesteader was an individual 21 years or older, the head of a household and someone who had never taken up arms against the United States government (the Civil War was in its first year when the Act was signed – the war ended in 1865.)
-Even women were allowed to file for a patent, providing she was single.
+Even women were allowed to file for a patent, providing they were single.

 Homesteading in Jackson Hole was a careful balance of surviving the harsh winters, short growing season and unexpected, violent weather patterns.
-Droughts, mid-summer hail storms and even the wildlife posed serious threats to the livelihoods of homesteaders who tried to raise cattle or hay.
+Droughts, mid-summer hail storms, and even the wildlife posed serious threats to the livelihoods of homesteaders who tried to raise cattle or hay.
 For many in Jackson Hole, 160 acres was simply not enough land to raise both cattle and the amount of hay needed to keep livestock and horses through the winter.
 Many were able to file for adjacent tracts through another Homestead Act, and others bought out neighbors who found the conditions too challenging.
 The many who persevered took great pride in their ranching operations, knowing they were solely responsible for their success.
-Some took creative routes to supplement their income, taking jobs with the Forest Service, or the Reclamation Service reconstructing the Jackson Lake Dam.
-Women ran the local post office, or taught at the small community schools to help make ends meet.
+Some took creative routes to supplement their income, taking jobs with the Forest Service or the Reclamation Service reconstructing the Jackson Lake Dam.
+Women ran the local post office and taught at the small community schools to help make ends meet.
 Many ranchers found a new source of income in the increasing number of tourists traveling through the valley to see Yellowstone National Park.
 By offering a bed and food to the weary travelers, the ranchers began to rely less on cattle and haying operations.

 THE DUDE RANCH COMES OF AGE